 Detailed Description on Copyright for Literary Work: What Includes?

-Copyright for Literary work is described as a work excluding the audiovisual works, exhibit in words, numbers, or other verbal or numerical characters or distinguishing marks, Prejudice to the creation of the subject matters, such as novels, stories, books, publications, parchments/documents, phone records, film, tapes, disks, or cards, in which they are expressed.
+Copyright for Literary work is described as a work excluding the audiovisual works, exhibit in words, numbers, or other verbal or numerical characters or distinguishing marks, Prejudice to the creation of the subject matters, such as novels, stories, books, publications, parchments/necessary papers, phone records, film, tapes, disks, or cards, in which they are expressed.
 Literary work includes-Copyright for Dramatic work persists in original dramatic work and its alterations

 How Copyright for Literary Work helps the author in protecting their original work?